Iara2002/postgresql-sandramarzzan-db/README.md

 GROUP BY c.nombre
 ORDER BY total_compras DESC;

-## 🔸 Productos con stock bajoSELECT nombre, stock
+## 🔸 Productos con stock bajo

+SELECT nombre, stock
 FROM productos
 WHERE stock < 6;
 ------